wardle/codelists/README.md

 * as a microservice and so can be used as an API by other software written in any language
 * on the command-line, and so can be used for ad-hoc codelist generation as part of your analytics.

+The substrate for all codelists is SNOMED CT.
+That coding system is an ontology and terminology, and not simply a classification.
+That means we can use the relationships within SNOMED CT to derive more complete codelists.